-Coach Miltenberg, the Franklin P. Johnson Director of Track and Field and Cross Country welcomes all athletes to the 2013 Stanford Track and Field and Cross Country Camps of Champions!
-As the new director of the Stanford Track and Cross Country programs, Coach Miltenberg brings a wealth of experience to The Farm including having coached 39 All-Americans, multiple NCAA champions, as well as having been named the 2011 Coaches’ Association Women’s National Coach of the Year.Read Full Bio
+Coach Miltenberg, the Franklin P. Johnson Director of Track and Field and Cross Country welcomes all athletes to the 2014 Stanford Track and Field and Cross Country Camps of Champions!
+As a second year director of the Stanford Track and Cross Country programs, Coach Miltenberg brings a wealth of experience to The Farm including having coached 39 All-Americans, multiple NCAA champions, as well as having been named the 2011 Coaches’ Association Women’s National Coach of the Year.Read Full Bio

 Along with a newly assembled and highly regarded coaching staff, Coach Miltenberg is excited to continue putting forth two of the best summer camp opportunities in the nation for high school aged athletes.
 As a student-athlete Coach Miltenberg himself was a two-time All-American and looks forward to continuing to build on the strong tradition of Stanford Track & Field and Cross Country.

-Eisenreich begins her first season as associate head coach and will coach the throwers at Stanford.
+Eisenreich is in her second season as associate head coach and will coach the throwers at Stanford.
 She comes from Brown University where she was the Director of Track and Field/Cross Country for the Bears.
 Overall, she was at Brown for 12 seasons, including two as the director.

 Eisenreich built the Brown throwers into one of the top squads in the nation as her throwers earned 51 All-Ivy honors, 30 Ivy titles, and eight school records.
 She had 15 NCAA individual regional championships, six NCAA qualifiers, three All-Americans and an NCAA Champion.